-The What and Why of Cold Pressed Sesame Oil
+The Magic of Cold Pressed Sesame Oil

 You take a bunch of seeds, squeeze them together and, pow, you’ve got yourself some oil… I mean, oil is oil, right?
 Wrong